-7.1 The alternative option is not to adopt the Stadium Village Development Framework as a Supplementary Planning Document.
-The consequences of this would be an uncoordinated approach to the redevelopment of this area, resulting in a poor urban structure, poor access and movement arrangements, haphazard distribution of amenities and open space and a lost opportunity to create a comprehensively planned, attractive, sustainable, high quality environment.
+7.1 The alternative option is not to adopt the Stadium Village Development Framework.
+The consequences of this are likely to be an uncoordinated approach to the redevelopment of this area, resulting in a poor urban structure, poor access and movement arrangements, haphazard distribution of amenities and open space and a lost opportunity to create a comprehensively planned, attractive, sustainable, high quality environment.
 This option would also be contrary to policy (EC5A) in UDP Alteration No 2 for Central Sunderland which has been adopted by the council.